HSF/hsf.github.io/_activities/cwp.md

 ## Communication

 To join the CWP process and get information about its progress, please join the [hsf-community-white-paper](https://groups.google.com/forum/#!forum/hsf-community-white-paper) Google group (no Google account is required, you can register by sending an email to [hsf-community-white-paper+subscribe@googlegroups.com](mailto:hsf-community-white-paper+subscribe@googlegroups.com)).
 Subscribing to this group with a Google account is required if you want to be able to contribute to CWP documents hosted in Google Docs.
+Individual working groups may also have their own list or google group (see below).

 ## Working Groups